AaronVerDow/nix/common/apparmor/README.md

 This is not a complete or accurate list, and may include profiles you do not want.
 It is simply a quick starting point for identifying utilities you may not think about.

-# Build
+## Build and Test

-Nix will build and switch with invalid Apparmor configurations always check the Apparmor service after making profile changes:
+Nix currently will not catch configuration issues with Apparmor, so always check the Apparmor service after making profile changes:

     systemctl status apparmor.service

 To see loaded profiles and enforced processes:

     sudo aa-status

+Configuration syntax errors will leave the entire service in the stopped state.
+Some profile errors will allow Apparmor to run with the already loaded profiles, but the remaining profiles will be skipped.

+## Use

+Summary of denied actions:

+    sudo aa-log